ritchieng/deep-learning-wizard/docs/deep_learning/boosting_models_pytorch/lr_scheduling.md

 # Learning Rate Scheduling

+!!! tip "Run Jupyter Notebook"
+    You can run the code for this section in this [jupyter notebook link](https://github.com/ritchieng/deep-learning-wizard/blob/master/docs/deep_learning/boosting_models_pytorch/lr_scheduling.md).

 ## Optimization Algorithm: Mini-batch Stochastic Gradient Descent (SGD)
 - We will be using mini-batch gradient descent in all our examples here when scheduling our learning rate
 - Combination of batch gradient descent & stochastic gradient descent